iwanders/micro_hap/README.md

 - ~Clean up error handling.n (snafu / thiserror?)~
 - ~Correctly return HAP errors, instead of failing the BLE request.~
 - ~Any errors currently drop the request instead of returning the correct HAP error code.~
-- Figure out when `MaxProcedures` should be returned..
+- ~Figure out when `MaxProcedures` should be returned..~ Looks like a sentinel?
 - Figure out how values that proactively change work (like temperature sensor), how to notify?
 - When the state on the accessory changes, it is supposed to increment the global state number.
 - The global state number is in the advertisement, this is how iOS knows it should connect to retrieve the state.
 - Add periodic 'service' method to handle global state counter, advertisement and expiring timed writes to free slots.
 - How do the advertisements actually work?
-- And what about notify while a connection is active?
+- ~And what about notify while a connection is active?~ Send indicate over BLE
 - ~Clear the session, pair_verify and pair_setup on disconnect, currently it requires a powercycle to reset state.~ Can pair numerous times now.
 - Numerous comments starting with `// NONCOMPLIANCE` where I ignored something that should probably be handled.
 - How much is shared between BLE & IP?
 Can we implement IP as well with minimal work?